jbaysolutions/vue2-bootstrap-table/README.md

     cellstyle: String           // Optional: styles to be applied to the Cells of this column
     renderfunction: Function    // Optional: Function that receives as input the column name and entry, and returns an HTML String for drawing cell
     sortable: Boolean           // Optional, by default it is true!
 Used to set particular columns as not sortable, in case the table is sortable itself. - From 1.1.12
+    filterable: Boolean         // Optional, by default it is true!
+Used to exclude columns from the filtering process. - From 1.1.13
 }
 ```